Due to a mistake on

 No Survivors

 28 That same day Joshua captured Makkedah, a massacre that included the king.
 He carried out the holy curse.
 No survivors.
 Makkedah's king got the same treatment as Jericho's king.
 29-30 Joshua, all Israel with him, moved on from Makkedah to Libnah and fought against Libnah.
 God gave Libnah to Israel.
 They captured city and king and massacred the lot.
 No survivors.
-Libnah's king got the same treatment as Jericho's king.
+Libnah's king got the same treatment as Jericho's king.31-32 Joshua, all Israel with him, moved on from Libnah to Lachish.
+He set up camp nearby and attacked.
+God gave Lachish to Israel.
+Israel took it in two days and killed everyone.
+He carried out the holy curse, the same as with Libnah.

 33 Horam, king of Gezer, arrived to help Lachish.
 Joshua attacked him and his army until there was nothing left of them.
 No survivors.